ClearCalcs/custom-diagram-boilerplate/docs/global-capabilities.md

 ## Lightbox

 The diagram may be rendered in full screen mode ([_link_](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API)).
-This allows the user to view the diagram should be developed to scale effectively to larger viewports.
+A button is provided at the bottom-right corner as shown below:

 Toggle full screen mode: